 So, we have three distinct causal mechanisms: physical, biological, and rational.
-Objects of each type, whether inanimate, living, or intelligent, operate according to a set of rules unique to its level of organization, and having a different dominant causal mechanism.
+Objects of each type, whether inanimate, living, or intelligent, operate according to a set of rules unique to its level of organization, and governed by a different dominant causal mechanism.

-Control, in each case, is located in the causal mechanism itself.
-With inanimate objects, the control is located in the objects and in the physical forces between them.
-With living organisms, the control is located in the biological mechanisms.
-With intelligent species, the control is located in the reasoning mechanism.
+Control, in each case, is located in the causal mechanisms of that specific level of organization.
+With inanimate objects, the dominant control is located in the physical forces between objects.
+With living organisms, the dominant control is located in the drives to meet biological needs.
+With intelligent species, the dominant control is located in the mechanisms of thinking, feeling, and choosing.

 The “laws of nature” describe these mechanisms and help us to understand and use them to predict behavior.
-But the “laws of nature” are not themselves a causal mechanism.
+But the “laws of nature” are not themselves a causal mechanism, but rather descriptions of the mechanisms.
 Nor are these laws entities that conspire to manipulate us against our will.
 That too is superstitious nonsense.

 The Domain of Human Influence